Using Apache mod_rewrite in certain setups makes environment variables from original requests available in the target request as

 Tested-by: Steffen Müller

-#5 Updated by Mathias Brodala about 6 years ago
+#5 Updated by Mathias Brodala over 6 years ago

 Philipp Gampe wrote: